-Brentwood Recycling Systems developed the Brentwood Apron Feeder many years ago from a necessity to feed municipal waste in the form of builders waste, concrete, green vegetation, tyres and putruscible waste, into our Multi Purpose Shredding Plants.
+Brentwood Recycling Systems developed the Brentwood Apron Feeder many years ago from a necessity to feed municipal waste in the form of builders waste, concrete, green vegetation, tyres and putrescible waste, into our Multi-Purpose Shredding Plants.
 These plants are located on municipal tips where the working environment is arduous and maintenance programmes can be minimal.

 Brentwood’s product research indicated a need for a chain driven conveying system which had some unique features such as the ability to handle exceptionally heavy and sharp objects at the same time as handling almost granular products.

 Although this concept had been attempted before using overlapping plates, the Brentwood design using a hinge pin meant the conveyor could be manufactured at a considerably lower capital cost with reduced maintenance costs.

 Over the years, this successful design has been updated in several areas to further improve maintenance through the introduction of steel wear plates and steel wear blocks.
 An “extra heavy duty” design has been developed to handle very heavy sharp objects dropping onto the conveying flights of the conveyor.

 Through the development of these conveyors, Brentwood has maintained close relationships with all of our customers and enjoy the respect our customers have for our conveyors and their ability to do the intended job.

 1. Piano Hinged Steel Flights

 The steel flight provides a hardy and durable surface on which to convey difficult materials and each flight is interconnected by a piano hinge with the hinge going through the centre line of the roller.

 On the underside of the flights, hardened steel blocks wear against replaceable hardened steel wear tracks fixed to the frame.
 This provides the machine with reduced maintenance and longer life of wearing parts.

 3. Hardened Replaceable Wear Track